ngirard/compact-ts/README.md

 A command-line utility for generating and converting compact, sortable timestamps.

 The program produces timestamps in the format `YY-DOY-BASEMIN`, which is designed to be both human-readable and easily sortable.
+It can also expand these timestamps back into a standard format.

 ## Timestamp Format